muratk5n/thirdwave/en/README.md

 $3,700 per kW in 2020 to about 2,700 dollar per kW today and will drop to below 200 dollar per kW by 2050 under the agency’s most optimistic scenario.
-Under its most pessimistic scenario, capital costs will decline to about $800 per kW, national science agency CSIRO said in its annual GenCost report.
+Under its most pessimistic scenario, capital costs will decline to about 800 dollar per kW, national science agency CSIRO said in its annual GenCost report.

 The main driver of falling electrolyser costs will be scale as the size of systems grows from an average of 10 MW today to 100 MW modular